 Colour psychology plays a massive part in illustration.
 The Simpsons.
 Spongebob Squarepants.
 Minions.
 Topcat.
 Pikachu.
 What have they all got in common?
 They’re all yellow!
 Yellow sticks out.
 Yellow represents joy, happiness, intellect and energy.

-Use a colour chart to decipher what colours you want
+Use a colour chart to decipher what colours you want associated with your eLearning characters.

 We hope you’ve found these basic principals for creating eLearning characters helpful. eLearning can be dull without narrative.
 We need narrative because it provides emotional resonance which helps give a more engaging experience.